 There is considerable evidence that IP has influenced the sectoral composition of output and trade in Japan.
-However, rather than being the forward-looking drivers that IP-proponents envision, at least in terms of measurable interventions, the evidence suggests that IP was aimed overwhelming at internationally non-competitive natural resource-based sectors.
-Indeed, once general equilibrium considerations are taken for further reform of the telecom sector - the purview of another ministry.
-21 into account, in all likelihood the manufacturing sector as a whole experienced negative net resource transfers.23 Within the manufacturing IP might then be regarded as a compensatory policy toward some favored activities or firms.
+However, rather than being the forward-looking drivers that IP-proponents envision, at least in terms of measurable interventions, the evidence suggests that IP was aimed overwhelmingly at internationally non-competitive natural resource-based sectors.
+Indeed, once general equilibrium considerations are taken into account, in all likelihood the manufacturing sector as a whole experienced negative net resource transfers.
+This supposition appears to be borne out by Table 5, which reports sectoral tax rates normalized for the overall corporate tax level.
+The normalized tax rates for the manufacturing sector are almost uniformly negative - i.e. the sector was paying higher than average taxes.
+Within the manufacturing IP might then be regarded as a compensatory policy toward some favored activities or firms.